-Students should arrive by 9:15am at either the Royal Botanic Gardens Sydney or the Australian Museum.
-This will allow students to settle in before activities commence at 9:45am sharp.
+Students should arrive by 9:00am at either the Royal Botanic Gardens Sydney or the Australian Museum.
+This will allow students to have a snack and use the bathroom before activities commence at 9:30am sharp.

 All students will walk from one site to the other during the day.
 Instructions on the specific meeting locations for different groups will be provided after booking.

-These breaks will allow students to have morning tea/lunch and walk between the Royal Botanic Gardens and the Australian Museum.
+This will allow students to have lunch and walk between the Royal Botanic Gardens Sydney and the Australian Museum.

 Do schools have to organise their own transportation?